 The introduction of new reporting requirements for the Commonwealth resulted in increased staff hours to achieve the same outcome.
-At Paradise Day Therapy Centre, records indicated that tasks which took 46 hours in December 1987 required 167 hours in January 1988.
+At the Day Therapy Centre, records indicated that tasks which took 46 hours in December 1987 required 167 hours in January 1988.
 Albeit, this figure reduced over the course of the year.

 The centre’s hours of operation and catchment area were extended following the closure of the nearby Day Therapy Centre at the North Eastern Community Hospital in December 1988.
 Staffing levels were increased to accommodate the rise in client numbers.
 The growth in demand also led to a significant increase in podiatry appointments, resulting in the podiatry books being closed to new patients.